Franz West: Work

 West began making drawings around 1970 before moving on to painted collages incorporating magazine images that showed the influence of Pop Art.
 His art practice started as a reaction to the Viennese Actionism movement has been exhibited in museums and galleries for more than three decades.
 Over the last 20 years he had a regular presence in big expositions like Documenta and the Venice Biennale.

 West's artwork is typically made out of plaster, papier-mâché, wire, polyester, aluminium and other, ordinary materials.
 He started to produce paintings, but then turned to collages, sculptures, portable sculptures called "Adaptives" or "Fitting Pieces", environments and furniture – "welded metal chairs and divans, some minimally padded and upholstered in raw linen."
 For his early sculptures, West often covered ordinary objects—bottles, machine parts, pieces of furniture and other, unidentifiable things—with gauze and plaster, producing "lumpy, grungy, dirty-white objects".

 In the late 1990s, West turned to large-scale lacquered aluminum pieces, the first (and several after) inspired by the forms of Viennese sausages, as well as the shapes of the Adaptives.
 With their monochrome colors and irregular patchwork surfaces, these works were also meant for sitting and lying.

-The Baltimore Museum of Art with help from former Senior Curator of Contemporary Art, Darsie Alexander, hosted the very first "comprehensive survey" to ever been done in the U.S. of Franz West's artwork which contained his latest artwork designed specifically for the Baltimore Museum of Art, The Igo and the Id. – which "consists of two configurations of rumpled, ribbon-like loops rising some 20 feet high.
+The Baltimore Museum of Art with help from former Senior Curator of Contemporary Art, Darsie Alexander, hosted the very first "comprehensive survey" to ever been done in the U.S. of Franz West's artwork which contained his latest artwork designed specifically for the Baltimore Museum of Art, The Ego and the Id – which "consists of two configurations of rumpled, ribbon-like loops rising some 20 feet high.
 One is bright pink, the other neatly painted in blocks of green, yellow, blue and orange.
 Both have round stools projecting from the lower ends of the loops."

 For the season 2009/2010 in the Vienna State Opera Franz West designed a large scale picture (176 sqm) as part of the exhibition series "Safety Curtain", conceived by museum in progress.

 Throughout his career, West engaged in collaborations with other artists, such as conceptual Artist Bernhard Cella, conceptual artist Douglas Gordon, musician Fred Jellinek, furniture maker Mathis Esterhazy, and the artist Tamuna Sirbiladze (West's widow).
 For another exhibition in 2012, West collaborated with fellow artist Anselm Reyle on a series of furniture sculptures.